US STOCKS-Wall Street ends lower, weighed down by Apple | Business

 US STOCKS-Wall Street ends lower, weighed down by Apple

-AbbVie Inc rose after it reported strong results and raised its 2021 earnings forecast, helped by demand for its rheumatoid arthritis drug in the United States.
+AbbVie Inc rose 0.5% after it reported strong results and raised its 2021 earnings forecast, helped by demand for its rheumatoid arthritis drug in the United States.
+Declining issues outnumbered advancing ones on the NYSE by a 2.13-to-1 ratio; on Nasdaq, a 2.13-to-1 ratio favored decliners.

+The S&P 500 posted 52 new 52-week highs and no new lows; the Nasdaq Composite recorded 84 new highs and 45 new lows.
+Volume on U.S. exchanges was 10.3 billion shares, compared with the 9.8 billion full-session average over the last 20 trading days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)